TheJacksonLaboratory/intro-napari-workshop/napari-workshops/make_a_simple_plugin.md

 ```

 Once napari is open, you can open your plugin from the "Plugin" menu.
 You can
-test your plugin by locating the spots image from the tutorial notebooks folder
+test your plugin by locating the spots image from the tutorial notebooks and loading
-we downloaded at the beginning of this tutorial in the File browser
-(`<path to notebook folder>/data/stardist_masks.tif`), dragging the image into
-the napari viewer, and try running the plugin.
+it into the napari viewer.
+Then try running the plugin.

 Congratulations!
 You have made your first napari plugin!